 The ad was shot on the show’s kitchen set, but these were other actors — not Ozzie and Harriet.
 Just to be clear. 🙂

-Here’s a screenshot of Harriet in her TV kitchen on an episode of the show:
+Here’s one of Harriet in her TV kitchen:

 The newly remodeled master suite is huge: